Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

 - Prefix classes with business unit specific logic with appropriate business unit namespaces: BusinessUnit_ClassName. to make it easier to identify code for a particular business unit.

 - Prefix classes that are to be utilized as utility classes org wide (without respect to any particular business unit) with the word Util: Util_ClassName.
 This makes it easier to identify utilities that can be leveraged by everyone working in the org and helps reduce code duplication.
+An example of a useful utility class is a class that holds common string values or picklist values in the org (ex: Util_Picklist_Values).

+- Prefix class that are abstract that could and should be used by any business unit with the word Org.
+A good example of an org wide class is a service that is a class that is abstract enough to be used for duplicate management on any object in the org (ex: Org_Duplicate_Management_Service).

+- Selector Layer classes (classes that house your queries in SF) should always be named ObjectName_Selector

 - Use camel case for class names.
 All words in a class name should be capitalized.